 When driving through a Diverging Diamond interchange, motorists proceed through a traffic signal at the entrance to the interchange and simply follow their lane to the opposite side of the roadway.

-- Motorists needing to drive straight through the intersection proceed through a second traffic signal and follow their lane back to the right side of the road.
+- Motorists going straight through the intersection proceed through a second traffic signal and follow their lane back to the right side of the road.

 Pavement markings and signals direct motorists to where they need to go.